-Air travel can be a stressful experience and even more so if you or a family member has a disability!
+Air travel can be a stressful experience, and even more so if you or a family member has a disability!
 So what is like Flying from Southend Airport with a disability?

-Airports have Special Assistance put in place according to CAA (Civil Aviation Authority) regulations.
+All UK airports have Special Assistance put in place according to CAA (Civil Aviation Authority) regulations.

 I met with two members of the London Southend Airport (LSA) team to discuss special assistance and have a tour of the airport.
 I was unsure if a small regional airport would struggle with special assistance compared to a major airport and I was ready to pick up on any failings, but I am pleased to say that I was extremely impressed.

 Of course I approach this post from the point of view of a wheelchair user but I will also be mentioning hidden disabilities and travellers who suffer from Anxiety.

 I have suffered from severe anxiety since the late 80’s and so I understand how it feels to travel when feeling this way and back then I wasn’t physically disabled!

 When you book your holiday/flight with either the airline, online website or travel agent you need to do so with at least 48 hours notice.
 The airline will then notify London Southend Airport 24 hours prior to your flight.

 But London Southend airport goes one step further.

 They allow people who are anxious about their departure from the airport to visit prior to their flight.
 I think this is incredible and I applaud it, it is often the unknown that can push the anxiety levels high and so a visit where your departure is explained and you get to see where you go, will go towards making the journey less stressful.